Benchmarks and Challenges in Pose Estimation for Egocentric Hand Interactions with Objects: HANDS23 challenge overview

 \subsection{Evaluation criteria}

-\myparagraph{\assembly evaluation} We use mean per joint position error (MPJPE) as an evaluation metric in millimeters, comparing the model predictions against the \groundtruth in world coordinates.
-We provide the intrinsic and extrinsic camera parameters of the egocentric cameras to construct submission results defined in the world coordinates.
+\myparagraph{\assembly evaluation} We use MPJPE as an evaluation metric in millimeters, comparing the model predictions against the \groundtruth in world coordinates.
+We provide the intrinsic and extrinsic of the egocentric cameras to construct submission results defined in the world coordinates.
 Assuming that the human hand has a total ${N}_J$ joints, we denote wrist-relative coordinates of the prediction and ground-truth as $\hat{J} \in \mathbb{R}^{{N}_J \times 3}$ and $J \in \mathbb{R}^{{N}_J \times 3}$, respectively.
 Given a joint visibility indicator $\gamma_{i}$ per joint $J_i$, we compute the Euclidean distance between predicted and ground-truth joints as $\frac{1}{\sum_{i=1}^{N_J} \gamma_i} \sum_{i=1}^{N_J} \gamma_i \left\| \hat{J}_i - J_i \right\|_2$.
 The visibility indicator offers per-joint binary labels, representing whether the annotated keypoints are visible from the given egocentric view.

 \myparagraph{\arctic evaluation} Since the original \arctic paper~\cite{fan2023arctic} has a heavy focus on the quality of hand-object contact in the reconstructed hand and object meshes, we use Contact Deviation (CDev) introduced in the \arctic dataset as the main metric for the competition.
-In particular, this metric measures the extent in which a hand vertex deviates from the supposed contact object vertex in the prediction.
+In particular, this metric measures the extent to which a hand vertex deviates from the supposed contact object vertex in the prediction.
 Concretely, suppose that for a given frame, $\{(\V{h}_i, \V{o}_i)\}_{i=1}^C$ are $C$ pairs of in-contact ($<3mm$ distance) hand-object vertices according to \groundtruth, and $\{(\hat{\V{h}}_i, \hat{\V{o}}_i)\}_{i=1}^C$ are the predictions respectively.
 The CDev metric is the average distance between $\hat{\V{h}}_i$ and $\hat{\V{o}}_i$ in millimeters, $\frac{1}{C} \sum_{i=1}^C ||\hat{\V{h}}_i - \hat{\V{o}}_i||$.

 For completeness, we report all metrics introduced in \arctic.
-In particular, the task requires the reconstructed meshes to have accurate hand-object contact (CDev), and smooth motion (ACC).
-Additionally, during articulation or when carrying an object, it's crucial that vertices of the hand and object in constant contact maintain synchronized movement (MDev).
+In particular, the task requires the reconstructed meshes to have accurate hand-object contact (CDev) and smooth motion (ACC).
+Additionally, during articulation or when carrying an object, it is crucial that the vertices of the hand and object which are in contact maintain synchronized movement (MDev).
 Moreover, we assess hand and object poses, alongside their relative movements, using metrics like MPJPE, AAE, Success Rate, and MRRPE.
 For detailed information, see \cite{fan2023arctic}.